Sustainability and Fuel Poverty Strategy

 To promote and enable water saving in our estates, we will:

-- work with Groundwork London through the Green Doctors home energy visits and telephone consultations, to promote and install water saving devices such as water hippos and aerated taps.
+work with Groundwork London through Green Doctors home energy visits and phone consultations.
+Promote and install water-saving devices, such as water hippos and aerated taps

 - Green Neighbourhoods and Communities